-The days are cooler.
-The leaves are changing color in preparation to fall from the trees.
+The days are cooler, and the leaves are changing color in preparation to fall from the trees.
 Fall is definitely here Up North.
-Well, I guess maybe technically fall won’t be here for a couple more days, but that little fact has seemingly escaped the notice of my fall cravings.
-I’ve baked my last cherry cobbler for awhile; now is the time to move on to pie.
+Well, I guess maybe technically fall won’t be here for a couple more days, but that fact has escaped the notice of my fall cravings.
+I’ve baked my last cherry cobbler for awhile, so now is the time to move on to pie.

 Pie, with all of its crust-laden glory, demands center stage once the seasonal winds of change blow cooler.
-Because for me?
-A pie is only as good as the crust.
-I’ll eat pretty much any filling inside of a pie, so long as it is enveloped in a good, flaky crust.
+For me, a pie is only as good as the crust, though.
+I’ll eat almost any filling inside of a pie, so long as it’s enveloped in a buttery, flaky crust.

 Well, that’s not totally true.
 I’ll eat pretty much any kind of pie, as evidenced by my penchant for the gas station variety in college.
 But now that I’m

-older more mature wiser infinitely cooler than I was then, a good, homemade crust never hurts matters.
+older more mature wiser infinitely cooler than I was then, a good, homemade crust is a must.

-Now, I realize that the thought of making your own, homemade pie dough may sound kind of redundant, what will all of the store bought varieties available.
-And I’m certainly not knocking store bought pie dough.
-Not at all.
+I realize that the thought of making a 5-minute homemade crust may sound pointless, with so many store bought varieties available.
+And I’m certainly not knocking store bought pie dough, not at all.
 Store bought dough is good in a pinch–I usually have some tucked in the freezer for emergencies.
 But believe me when I tell you, the effort necessary to make homemade pie pastry is so worth it for no other reason than the taste is just. so. good!